Cristiano Ronaldo extends goal-scoring record as he targets a sixth World Cup

 Next year would likely be Ronaldo's last chance to win it when the tournament is staged in the United States, Canada and Mexico.
 Like him, Messi would also be playing at a sixth World Cup — setting the pair apart from any other player, with a host of names having appeared in five.

-Ronaldo — a five-time Champions League winner, who also lifted the European Championship trophy with his country — struck in each half at the Vazgen Sargsyan Republican Stadium as Portugal made a flying start in Group F.
+Ronaldo — a five-time Champions League winner, who also lifted the European Championship trophy with his country — struck in each half at the Vazgen Sargsyan Republican Stadium as Portugal made a flying start in Group F on Saturday.

+His second saw him roll back the years with a thunderous shot from around 25 meters (yards).
+He wheeled away in celebration with his arms outstretched.

 Joao Felix also scored twice and hit the opening goal after just 10 minutes.
 Joao Cancelo was also on target.